fatiando/2023-kegs/extended-abstract/README.md

 Scikit-learn (Pedregosa et al., 2011).
-Additionally, it offers analysis tools that accompany the interpolators, such as trend removal, windowing operations, cross-validation, k-folding, grid projection and more coordinates manipulation utilities.
+Additionally, it offers analysis tools that accompany the interpolators, such as trend removal, windowing operations, cross-validation, k-folding, grid projection, and more coordinate manipulation utilities.

 ### Boule